kaurking/Reactify/README.md

 Automatic input sensitivity: Off

 ### Setup guide (Windows) NB For first version, will be updated
-1. In github under Releases install the compressed file for Windows.
+1. In github under Releases install the compressed file for Windows and unzip it.
+It should contain the app, assets, models, internal folders and .env file.
 NB run Reactify.exe only at the end of the guide.
 2. Install OBS studio.
 Install Spout plugin and Audio monitor plugin.
 Install VB virtual cable and restart your PC.
 3. in OBS settings set Audio monitoring device to VB cable Input.
 4. Enable OBS WebSocket server.
 Go Tools -> WebSocket Server setting -> enable. keep port default.
-5. Copy `.env.example` to `.env` and set `OBS_PASSWORD` to the OBS WebSocket server password from Tools -> WebSocket Server Settings.
+5. Inside the `.env` set `OBS_PASSWORD` to the OBS WebSocket server password (make sure the format stays the same) from Tools -> WebSocket Server Settings.
 6. open OBS.
 Create a new scene called "Reactify".
 7. Add a media Source to Reactify scene and call it exactly "ReactifySound".
 Add a Spout source.
 Keep settings default.
 8. Under audio mixer set "Mic/Aux" and "ReactifySound" to monitor and output (under gear icon).